SammyDeAgent/genshin-archive/README.md

 ## Team Comps
 <p>
-Team Composition that I mainly use in either overworld or Abyss runs.
+Team Composition that I mainly use in either Overworld or Abyss runs.

 >Noted that elemental buffers/drivers or DPS can be swapped such as Diluc to Yanfei, Kazuha to Sucrose, Xingqiu to Barbara for a flexible and economical approach to builds.
 Flexible buffer may include: Diona (C6 EM Buff), Mona, Layla (Shielding), Barbara (Thrilling Tales of Dragon Slayer Buff) etc. <br> Run wild with your imagination!